erdo/fore-intro-tutorial/DEV.TO.md

 ![automatically supports rotation](https://thepracticaldev.s3.amazonaws.com/i/0s05vx6ror703z1h074x.gif)
 <figcaption>as promised… this already supports rotation</figcaption>

-For completeness and so that you can see how tiny it is, this is the [activity code](https://github.com/erdo/fore-intro-tutorial/blob/master/app/src/main/java/foo/bar/example/foreintro/ui/MainActivity.kt) we use to launch the view
+For completeness and so that you can see how tiny it is, this is the [activity code](https://github.com/erdo/fore-intro-tutorial/blob/master/app/src/main/java/foo/bar/example/foreintro/ui/MainActivity.kt) we use to launch the view (you might want to combine the view and the activity classes, but we've separated them here for clarity)

 ## Testing

 Because there is so much separation between the view layer and the rest of the app, this code is particularly testable.
-The main [fore repo](https://erdo.github.io/android-fore/) has a lot of sample apps, many of which are tested extensively if want to study test examples.
+The main [fore repo](https://github.com/erdo/android-fore/) has a lot of sample apps, many of which are tested extensively if want to study test examples.

 ## Now for the really cool stuff…